 How The Game Works

-Two teams of 11 players compete on a pitch that is 100 yards long and 60 yards wide, divided by a center line and two 25 yard lines (see diagram at right).
+Field hockey is played on a pitch that is 100 yards long and 60 yards wide, divided by a center line and two 25 yard lines (see diagram at right).
+Synthetic surfaces are often used these days, but grass was the traditional surface.
 Players use hooked hockey sticks to hit, push, pass or dribble a small, hard ball, with the aim of scoring by getting the ball into their opponents' goal.
-Each team has a goalkeeper plus 10 "field players", including attackers, defenders and midfielders.
+Each team has up to 16 players, of which 11 can be on the pitch at any one time.
+These include a goalkeeper plus 10 "field players", including attackers, defenders and midfielders.
 Players can run with the ball (called dribbling) by controlling it with their stick, or they can pass the ball to a teammate, or score a goal, by hitting it with their stick.

 A hockey stick has a rounded side (the right-hand side) and a flat side (the left-hand side), and only the flat, left-hand side, and its edges, can be used to play the ball.
 Field players must not use their feet, or any other part of the body, to control the ball.
 Only goalkeepers can use their hands, feet, etc. to block or hit the ball when they're inside their own shooting circle.
 Players can lift the ball into the air with a scoop, a long pushing action of the stick, as long as doing so doesn't endanger other players.
 When the ball is in the air, a player must not play it if it's above shoulder height unless they're using their stick to block a shot on goal.

 Goals can be scored from general play or from penalty corners or penalty strokes.
 A goal from general play has to be scored from inside the shooting circle in front of goal.
-A penalty corner can be awarded by an umpire if a defending player commits a foul inside the shooting circle, or in any other part of the pitch between the goal line and the 25 yard line.
-To take a penalty corner, an attacker stands on a penalty spot on the goal line.
-This player will then "push out" the ball to other attackers who will then take a shot at goal.
-Up to four defenders, plus the goalkeeper, can stand near the goal to defend against the penalty corner.
-Once the attacker on the goal line begins to push the ball out, the defenders can run into the shooting circle and do their best to stop the attacking team from scoring.
+A penalty corner can be awarded by an umpire if a defending player commits a foul inside the shooting circle, or in any other part of the pitch between the back line and the 25 yard line.
+To take a penalty corner, one of the attackers stands with the ball on the back line while the other attackers wait at the top of the shooting circle.
+Up to four defenders, plus the goalkeeper, stand near the goal in defensive positions.
+The defenders’ teammates must stand beyond the centre line until the corner is taken.
+The player taking the penalty corner “pushes out” the ball and the waiting attackers then try to score a goal.

 A penalty stroke is a free shot on goal from a spot 7 yards out, and only the goalkeeper can try to stop it.
 A penalty stroke may be awarded for any of several serious fouls, including illegally stopping an attacker from scoring a goal.